gregerolsson/booster/README.md

 ## Support Functionality

 Booster includes some support functionality that we often use in our own applications.
-This includes JavaScript mixins for various things like models, collections, and views, as well as basic support for I18N and nested models and collections.
+In most cases this comes in form of JavaScript mixins that you can use directly on your code as well as Handlebars helpers that you can use from your templates.

-This support is included by default in the `//= require booster` asset described in __Usage__ above so if you required the full Booster you are set.
+This support is included by default in the `//= require booster` directive described in __Usage__ above.
+So if you required the full Booster bundle you are set.
 If you have `//= require`'d `booster-core` which does not include the extra support you can add the support on top of core:

 **app/assets/javascript/application.js:**